 The Ultimate Anti-Inflammatory Soup Recipe

-We’re using some leeks, carrots, fennel, and some squash as our main soup ingredients and I’ve got to say, it’s a very fantastic combo.
+We’re using some leeks, carrots, fennel, and squash as our main soup ingredients and I’ve got to say, it’s a fantastic combo.
 The fennel will give it a little zing, while the squash and carrots will make it sweeter.